sravangottipaty/Data-Analysis/README.md

-# Summary
+# Analyzing user's data
-Exploratory data analysis is done on the data that is generated from A/B test on the cancellation page of our subscription service.
+Exploratory data analysis is done on the data that is generated from A/B test on the cancellation page of subscription service.

-- A detail report is written in a Markdown format
-- All visualizations are generated using either seaborn or matplotlib
+### Required libraries
+If running on Jupyter notebook install seaborn through Anaconda Navigator if seaborn is not already installed pip install seaborn
+Rest all libraries like pandas,numpy,scipy can be imported directly using jupyter notebook.

+### Version
+Jupyter notebook - 5.4.1